NyxHexen/CI_MS1_THH/readme.md

 7. [Font Awesome](https://fontawesome.com/) - icons used in project.

 ### Acknowledgements
-- Mentor Mo Shami for his advice
+- Mentor Mo Shami for his advice and support.
 - Code Institute Slack community for their advice and help with testing.